 The term “pre-bonded” is one that’s much used in the hair extension business.
 It seems that it can mean different things to different people.
 Some suppliers of hair extensions use pre-bonding to describe a method of attaching the extension to the wearer’s own hair.
 In this context, the hair extension is supplied with a layer of glue already applied to the tape at the “root” which is then softened by applying heat to the glue to attach the extension.
 It almost goes without saying that using glue in your hair is a bad idea.
 Even the gentlest adhesive can damage your hair and will be difficult to remove when the time comes to re-set your hair extension.
 This method also seems designed to encourage a do-it-yourself approach to fitting the hair extension which can not only lead to permanent damage to your sensitive hair but also disappointment in the look of the finished application.
 Our hair extensions are pre-bonded only in the sense that the individual strands that have been created by drawing hair from multiple ponytails and bonded with glue so that they can fit and stay together inside the micro ring.
 We don’t deal in off-the-shelf hair and we certainly don’t use glue in your hair!

 This hair choice is good for people on a budget.
-It’s cheaper than human hair but is unfortunately less likely to perform as well.
+It’s cheaper than human hair but is, unfortunately, less likely to perform as well.
 Synthetic hair is of course artificial and as such won’t look or behave in the same manner as real hair.
-A trained eye will often spot it, but for some this isn’t an issue.
+A trained eye will often spot it, but for some, this isn’t an issue.
 The other main disadvantage with synthetic hair is that it can’t be treated in the same way one would treat their own hair.
-They lose the option to blow-dry when needed and are limited in how it can style it..
+They lose the option to blow-dry when needed and are limited in how they can style it.

 VIRGIN HUMAN HAIR

 By far the best you can get.
 Approved virgin hair is completely treatment free and has not been coloured, permed or chemically treated in any way.
 It will maintain its original salon lustre and, if well cared for, will last for many years.
-And best of all it can be styled and treated in myriad of ways, staying strong and healthy looking throughout.
+And best of all it can be styled and treated in a myriad of ways, staying strong and healthy-looking throughout.

 Remy is hair that is collected from a human donor and has undergone minimal processing to keep the hair soft and silky.
 Bulk Remy hair must have its cuticles in one direction ensuring the hair does not matt or tangle more than any normal human hair would.
 It is important to know the term Remy hair does not denote a place of origin.